 Local Bookstores

-The most famous bookstore in Portland is Powell’s City of Books (Google Maps) on West Burnside Street (north side of Downtown), and I feel it lives up to the hype.
+Powell’s City of Books (Google Maps) on West Burnside Street lives up to the hype as Portland’s most famous bookstore.
 A must-see experience since 1980 with multiple floors and 6,300 square meters of shelves.
-It squats on an entire city block in the Pearl District (which sports many restaurants and shops).
+It squats on an entire city block in the Pearl District (which sports many restaurants and shops), meaning you can squander more than a lovely afternoon here.

-Another fun experience is Wallace Books on Milwaukie Avenue in Sellwood (Google Maps) as this house is crammed floor-to-ceiling with bowed shelves laden with bookworm gems.
-If you are looking for something particular, ask the great staff, otherwise, just meander through the rooms and take in the sight.
+Another fun experience, Wallace Books on Milwaukie Avenue in Sellwood (Google Maps) crams books floor-to-ceiling with bowed shelves laden with bookworm gems.
+Looking for something particular, then you need to ask the great staff, otherwise, just meander through the rooms and take in the sight.

-A recent addition to our frequented haunts is Mother Foucault's Bookshop on Morrison Street (Google Maps), which specializes in philosophy books.
+A recent addition to our frequented haunts, Mother Foucault’s Bookshop on Morrison Street (Google Maps) specializes in philosophy books.
 You might enjoy their reading and music events (click the calendar link on their website: motherfoucaultsbookshop.com).

 Other honorable mentions:

-Oh, In Other Words, the inspiration behind the Women and Women First episodes of Portlandia, is no longer open.
+Oh, In Other Words, the inspiration behind the Women and Women First episodes of Portlandia, closed a few years ago.